 Today’s storytime was all about Playing and the letter P!

-Lastly, we played with bubbles!
+And we played with bubbles!
 I purchased this set of Gymboree Bubble Oodles on Amazon and tried them out with all the storytime groups today.

 They worked really well and lasted a long time.
 But one thing I learned was that you can’t blow too hard, or no bubbles will come out.
 Slow and steady breaths are best.
 And the soap is very thick and if it gets on your clothing, you’ll have spots for the rest of the day!
 (I’m sure it washes right out though.)